johnson-robert3/Lake-Eutrophish-GHG/README.md

    - [x] Iteratively remove components to find the best-fit model
    - [x] Test the model using just the pulsed ponds (difference between periods?)
    - [x] Compare treatments, but excluding the pre-pulse (i.e., BASE) period
-   - [ ] Are there better models (higher R-squared) but that have non-sig. fixed effects?
+   - [x] Are there better models (higher R-squared) but that have non-sig. fixed effects?
+   - [ ] Try with using nutrients instead of DOY effect (like CH4 model)
-- [ ] **CH4 model**
+- [x] **CH4 model**
-   - [ ] Create the full model
+   - [x] Create the full model
-   - [ ] Iteratively remove components to find the best-fit model
+   - [x] Iteratively remove components to find the best-fit model
-   - [ ] Test the model using just the pulsed ponds (difference between periods?)
+   - [x] Test the model using just the pulsed ponds (difference between periods?)
-   - [ ] Compare treatments, but excluding the pre-pulse (i.e., BASE) period
+   - [x] Compare treatments, but excluding the pre-pulse (i.e., BASE) period
 - [ ] **N2O model**
    - [ ] Create the full model
    - [ ] Iteratively remove components to find the best-fit model
    - [ ] Test the model using just the pulsed ponds (difference between periods?)
    - [ ] Compare treatments, but excluding the pre-pulse (i.e., BASE) period
-- [ ] Use DOY as a fixed effect variable in models and include a treatment:time interaction (gases follow different temporal dynamics due to differences in plant phenology).
+- [x] Use DOY as a fixed effect variable in models and include a treatment:time interaction (gases follow different temporal dynamics due to differences in plant phenology).
 Is time a significant variable?
 Is DOY better than Period?